JimmyGuertin/Portfolio-Python/README.md

 # Portfolio-Python

-This repository contains two main projects:
+This repository contains three main projects:

 ## 1. Battleship Game 🎯
 A command-line version of the classic Battleship game, where you play against the computer with different difficulty levels.
 Features: